jackyoh/ohara-docs/content/en/docs/master/howtobuild/build-quickstart-vm.md

 {{% alert note %}}
-Currently, we use Ubuntu 18.04.03 LTS as Quickstart VM\'s operation system.
+Currently, we use Ubuntu 18.04.03 LTS as Quickstart VM's operation system.
 Packer will try to find the ubuntu iso file in the **quickstart/.cache** folder first, and then download the [Ubuntu iso file](http://cdimage.ubuntu.com/ubuntu/releases/bionic/release/ubuntu-18.04.3-server-amd64.iso)